Last Update: June 22, 2023

 We’re proud to partner with charity: water this month and give our members the opportunity to help bring clean water to communities in need.
-Our goal is to raise $50,000, which will fund five clean water wells in Malawi, one of the least developed and most impoverished countries in the world.
+Our goal is to raise $50,000, which will fund five clean water wells in Ethiopia.
+Access to clean water in Ethiopia reduces water collection time and disease burden, creating transformational change in education, gender equality, and household income.

 If you’re not ready to make a purchase or aren’t yet a Thrive Market member, you can also donate directly to charity: water through our donation page.